hiddenswitch/Spellsource/client/docs/DefaultApi.md

-Enters your writer into the specified matchmaking queue.
+Enters your client into the specified matchmaking queue.
 Clients have to keep their matchmaking queue entry  alive by regularly retrying when they have not yet been matched.
 Retry within 5 seconds.

 ### Example
 ```java